-At the time students apply to East Georgia State College they must indicate on the Admission Application the location they plan to attend (Swainsboro or Statesboro).
+At the time students apply to East Georgia State College they must indicate on the Admission Application the location they plan to attend (Swainsboro, Statesboro or Augusta).
 This information is coded in to our Banner System and is used along with the number of credit hours they enroll in to determine the cost of their tuition and fees for any semester.
-Fees assessed to Statesboro coded students remain higher over students coded to Swainsboro due to additional fees assessed by Georgia Southern University.
-If students wish to change from their original or latest assigned location, they must complete and return the "Declaration: Change Location" form to the Office of the Registrar.
-Approval is required by the Financial Aid, Business Office and Office of the Registrar and must be received no less than two-weeks prior to the start of the semester or two weeks prior to Early Registration for an upcoming semester in which you wish to execute this change.
+Fees assessed to Statesboro or Augusta coded students remain higher over students coded to Swainsboro due to additional fees assessed by Georgia Southern University and Georgia Regents University.
+If students wish to change from their original or latest assigned location, they must complete and return the "Declaration: Change Location" form to the Registrar's Office.
+Approval is required by the Financial Aid, Business Office and Registrar's Office and must be received no less than two-weeks prior to the start of the semester or two weeks prior to Early Registration for an upcoming semester in which the student wishes to execute the change.
 A declaration may only be requested once an academic year, which runs from fall semester through summer semester.
-If you decide to request a change at the start of the next academic year, you must complete a new request a new form.
+Students deciding to request a change at the start of the next academic year, you must complete a new request a new form.